> Shirley Collins > Songs > Fair Maid of Islington

 > June Tabor > Songs > The Fair Maid of Islington / Under the Greenwood Tree

-Dave & Toni Arthur sang A Maiden Came From London Town in 1967 on their Transatlantic album Morning Stands on Tiptoe.
-They noted:
+Dave and Toni Arthur sang A Maiden Came From London Town in 1967 on their Transatlantic album Morning Stands on Tiptoe.
+This track was also included in 2024 on the “soundtrack of Soho’s legendary folk & blues club” anthology, Les Cousins.
+They noted on their album:

 This is a much shortened version of The Lass of Islington a twelve verse song in Pills to Purge Melancholy which deals with the adventures of a vintner and a fruit seller.
 When the vintner refuses to pay for his pleasure she takes him to court and describes the proceedings in very obvious metaphors.The judge awards her the costs and the song ends.The song was learnt from Jimmy and Pauline Anderson, a young farming couple from Yeovil.